Special Rules and Regulations

-- Each of the tournaments shall be organized under the auspices of the NSF and in accordance with the laid down rules and regulations of tournaments.
+- Each of the tournaments shall be organized under the auspices of the NSF and by following the laid down rules and regulations of tournaments.

 - All the tournaments shall be rated subject to compliance of all conditions leading to the accreditation of the tournament by the NSF.

-- All tournaments must be directed by a NSF Certified Tournament Director
+- All tournaments must be directed by an NSF Certified Tournament Director